WestDRI/slides/content/torchtensors_webinar/_index.md

 ## <center><div style="font-size: 4rem; color: #e6e6e6">Device attribute</div></center>
 {{<br size="2.5">}}

-As we mentioned earlier, tensor data can be placed in the memory of various processor types:
+Tensor data can be placed in the memory of various processor types:
 {{<br size="3">}}

 - the RAM of CPU